timescale/docs/use-timescale/migrate-data/index.md

 ---
 title: Data migration
-excerpt: Migrate your existing data into TimescaleDB
+excerpt: Migrate your existing data into Timescale
-products: [mst, self_hosted]
+products: [cloud, mst, self_hosted]
 keywords: [data migration]
-tags: [import]
+tags: [csv, import, postgresql, influx, outflux]
 ---

-# Data migration
+# About data migration

-You can migrate your existing data into TimescaleDB in several ways.
+You can migrate time-series data into your Timescale hypertables:

-*   [Learn about data migration][about-data-migration] before you start
-*   Migrate data when TimescaleDB is in the [same PostgreSQL instance][same-db] as your existing data hypertable
+*   For data stored in PostgreSQL, see instructions for:
+    *   [Migrating data within the same database][same-db]
-*   Migrate data into TimescaleDB from a [different PostgreSQL database][different-db]
+    *   [Migrating data from a separate database][different-db]
-*   [Import data from a `.csv`][import-data] into an empty TimescaleDB hypertable
-*   Migrate data [from InfluxDB][outflux]

-[about-data-migration]: /use-timescale/:currentVersion:/migrate-data/about-migrate-data/
+*   For data stored in a `.csv` file, see instructions for [importing data from a `.csv`][import-data].
+*   For data stored in InfluxDB, see instructions for [migrating data with Outflux][outflux].

+If you need to migrate an entire database, see the section on [database migration][migrate-db] instead.

+## Considerations for data migration

+For a successful migration, your destination database must have enough free disk space.
+In most cases, you need disk space of at least 1.5 times the size of the original data and any indexes.
+If your migration method requires decompression, you should also account for the size of any temporarily decompressed tables.
+For more information, see the specific instructions for your use case.

 [different-db]: /use-timescale/:currentVersion:/migrate-data/different-db/
 [import-data]: /use-timescale/:currentVersion:/migrate-data/import-csv/
+[mst-to-cloud]: /use-timescale/:currentVersion:/migrate-data/
 [outflux]: /use-timescale/:currentVersion:/migrate-data/migrate-influxdb/
 [same-db]: /use-timescale/:currentVersion:/migrate-data/same-db/
+[migrate-db]: /use-timescale/:currentVersion:/migrate-db/